The FedEx Performance Zone is tracking players' displays throughout the UEFA Nations League and the European Qualifiers. Find out how.

 FedEx Performance Zone: how it works

-Who are the form players at UEFA EURO 2020?
+Who are the stand-out players in the UEFA Nations League and the European Qualifiers for the FIFA World Cup?
 Using a specially devised algorithm, the FedEx Performance Zone reveals all.

 What is it?

-The FedEx Performance Zone purely charts the form of players for their national teams and does not suggest that one player is better than another.
+The FedEx Performance Zone purely charts the displays of players and does not suggest that one player is better than another.

 How it works